Debra Wong Yang could be Trump's pick to lead SEC

 Asked if Yang is the leading contender, the official said, "She is up there."

-Before becoming a hire-powered lawyer at Gibson Dunn, Yang made history in 2002 when President George W. Bush named her as the country's first Asian-American female U.S. attorney.
+Before becoming a high-powered lawyer at Gibson Dunn, Yang made history in 2002 when President George W. Bush named her as the country's first Asian-American female U.S. attorney.
 Yang earned a reputation for toughness by taking down a violent drug-dealing gang in California and investigating financial fraud.

 If confirmed by the Senate, Yang would be responsible for leading the agency's enforcement actions into financial misdeeds such as fraud and insider trading.